arosenfeld/immunedb/docs/index.rst

   of implementation like `MariaDB <https://mariadb.org>`_) which enforces rigorous data guarantees, indexes the data for fast retrieval, and enforces atomicity of operations

-- `TokuDB <http://www.tokutek.com/tokudb-for-mysql>`_: The storage engine which writes the database to non-volatile media, and is optimized for large quantities of data such as that in high-throughput sequencing.

 - `SQLAlchemy <http://www.sqlalchemy.org>`_: The interface between Python and the database which abstracts SQL queries from the implementation and enforces